NaseatMAN/dgc-api-guidelines/docs/api/api-guide.md

 Paging:

 - Prefer offset + limit for simple datasets.
-- Use continuation tokens for large or frequently changing datasets.
+- Use opaque continuation tokens for large or frequently changing datasets.
+- Return a `nextLink` when a server-generated URL is more reliable than client-constructed paging.

 Examples: